artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

 3. On loading, the :term:`edit page` displays the record with all :term:`information areas <information area>` closed; click on an information area to access the :term:`fields <field>` grouped under it.
-If you've clicked on an an :term:`area header` directly, the edit page will load with that area open.
+If you've clicked on an :term:`area header` directly, the edit page will load with that area open.

 .. image:: images/description-collapsed.*